 Business owners are beginning to wake up to the reality that their organisations are at risk and are seeking out ways to better protect their IT infrastructure.
 Cyber security is now being regarded as business-critical – a situation which has led to more opportunity for businesses selling cyber security solutions, as well as more competition than ever.

 At Fifty Five and Five, we work with Microsoft Partners to help market a wide range of cyber security services and products.
 Over the years, we have worked closely with our clients to figure out what works and what doesn’t.
 In this post, we highlight five ways for Microsoft Partners to develop a cyber security marketing strategy which will generate leads and boost profits.

 How to build a solid cyber security marketing strategy

-Here are four key tips to developing a cyber security marketing strategy:
+There are five key tips to developing a cyber security marketing strategy.
+These are: